-Rather than just playing softly (a left brain notion), play a whisper (a right brain experience).
-Rather that merely playing slowly, play “dignified” or “somber”.
+For example, rather than just playing softly (a left brain notion), play a whisper (a right brain experience).
+Rather that merely playing slowly, play “dignified” or “somber“.

 Play a feeling, memory, mood, picture, place, texture, emotion… something that captures the essence of the piece.
 What images does it evoke?
 What makes it tick emotionally?
 What does it remind you of?
 How does it make you feel?
 What is the point, the message, the sentiment, the energy?
 Discover what the piece means to you and play that.
 Is it release, reckless abandon, solitude, regret, victory, celebration, beauty, anger, joy?
 Could it be a journey, a storm, a battle, a rainbow, or a babbling brook?

 Don’t think.
 Just play.
 After all, isn’t music really about feeling something?
 If you feel something, your audience with feel something, too.
 When you do so, the music becomes more authentic… because it comes from a more authentic place… and becomes an expression rather than a calculation.

 If you are performing a playful classical piece, pretend that you are Mozart!
 If you playing ragtime, pretend you are the piano player in a Wild West saloon full of whiskey-drinking poker players and ladies of the evening.